pyarmak/entrada-1x-docs/user/docs/curriculum/explorer.md

 The Curriculum Explorer is available to all users and allows you to filter by curriculum tag set, course, cohort, and academic year, in order to see where a specific curriculum tag has been applied to a course, learning event, or assessment.

 One big difference between Curriculum Explorer and Curriculum Search is that Explorer includes assessments.
-Currently, the results returned in curriculum explorer reflect curriculum tags applied to an assessment in the gradebook module.
+Currently, the results returned in curriculum explorer regarding assessments reflect curriculum tags applied to an assessment in the gradebook module.
 It does not return results for individual exam items.

+Curriculum Explorer does not currently reflect mapping between curriculum tags.
+It will only display curriculum tags directly assigned to an event, course, or assessment.

 #How to use Curriculum Explorer
 * Select a curriculum tag set from the dropdown menu.